 Crystal S. Anderson, Michelle Brew Baxter and Kuylain Howard founded KPK: Kpop Kollective in January 2011 to study, seriously discuss, write about and collect information on Hallyu (Korean Wave) popular culture, particularly Kpop artists and Kdramas, for people around the world.

-Since that time, KPK has developed into a research initiative that features a collaborative digital humanities project that organizes information on Korean popular music (KPOPIANA) as well as research projects by individual members on various aspects of Hallyu.
+Since that time, KPK has developed into a thematic research collection that organizes information through mini-profiles on this site and curates K-pop through more detailed profiles on KPOPIANA.
+KPK also houses research projects by individual members on various aspects of Hallyu.